Rosalie Osborne Gibb Art

 I regularly exhibit in my local area, both solo exhibitions and as part of a group, including at the Norfolk Wildlife Trust, Cley and Blickling Hall, Aylsham (National Trust), both in North Norfolk.

-Voluntary work has always been part of my life and I am currently a Tour Guide and Trustee and Secretary of the Friends of Happisburgh Lighthouse, a House Ambassador and Story Finder for Blickling Hall, former Chairman of the World Lighthouse Society, conduct Home Check visits for an animal rescue sanctuary and carry out proofreading for various organisations.
+Voluntary work has always been part of my life and I am currently a Tour Guide and Trustee and Secretary of the Friends of Happisburgh Lighthouse, a House Ambassador and Story Finder for Blickling Hall, former Chairman of the World Lighthouse Society, conduct Home Check visits for a local animal rescue sanctuary and carry out proofreading for various organisations.
 I have many interests outside art and lighthouses, one of which is music.
-I sing with the Mundesley Community Choir and the Aylsham Singers.
+I sing with the Mundesley Community Choir.
 I'm a member of the Association of Lighthouse Keepers and a member of Mensa.

 Painting the shed as opposed to painting pictures, but still covered in paint!.